 The scope of the SEA is reflected in a list of topics and objectives, which, taken together indicate the parameters of the SEA and provide a methodological 'framework' for assessment.
-The SEA framework is presented below:
+The SEA framework summary is presented below:

-Table A: The SEA Framework
+Table A: The SEA Framework summary

 SEA topic SEA objective Biodiversity Protect, maintain, restore and enhance biodiversity habitats and species; achieving a net environmental gain and stronger ecological networks.
-Climatic Factors (adaptation) Avoid and manage flood risk and support the resilience of the Newbiggin Neighbourhood Plan area to the potential effects of climate change.
+Climatic Factors Avoid and manage flood risk and support the resilience of the (adaptation) Newbiggin Neighbourhood Plan area to the potential effects of climate change.
 Historic environment Protect, enhance and manage the integrity, distinctive character and setting of heritage assets and the wider built environment.
 Landscape Protect, enhance and manage the distinctive character and appearance of landscapes.
-Population and housing Provide everyone with the opportunity to live in good quality, affordable housing which meets the needs of occupiers throughout their lives.
+Water Protect and enhance water quality Population and housing Provide everyone with the opportunity to live in good quality, affordable housing which meets the needs of occupiers throughout their lives.